 Letter of Credit (LC) payments

 When a buyer pays via LC, their bank needs a pro forma invoice to issue the LC.
 Every detail on the pro forma — product description, HS codes, value, Incoterms, ports — must exactly match all subsequent shipping documents.
 This is why accuracy on the pro forma is critical in LC transactions.
+See the full guide: Letter of Credit and proforma invoice.

 Advance payment / deposit